SimonBaars/simonbaars.github.io/index.markdown

 layout: home
 ---

 Welcome!
-I'm Simon, and I like to create things.
-I created this website to share some of my creations.
+I'm Simon.
+I'm a tech-person (software engineer).
+Sometimes I have to write things off my mind, which is why I created this blog :)

+I'm always happy to receive feedback on my writing.
+In the footer of this page you can find my LinkedIn to contact me.